The Core Principles of UX Design: Crafting Digital Experiences That Truly Connect

 • Design for small screens first, where simplicity is essential for usability.

 Think of the best-designed apps: they strip away distractions and let the experience flow naturally.
+Learn more about this approach in our guide to mobile-first design.

 3. Build Familiarity Through Consistency